When you’re entering a stock or option position, not only is it a challenge to find the right one to trade, but also the best time to buy.

 Now, you might be staring at this chart and saying to yourself, “Hey, the RSI had already reversed from an even higher point in December, to below 70.”
 This is true.
 But this is typical when a stock takes a breather and trades sideways.

 Usually, when a stock is overbought, either it needs to correct by moving lower, or else it needs to trade flat, which also allows the average price to catch up to the current price.
-When you think about what the RSI actually is, this makes perfect sense.
+When you think about what the Relative Strength Index actually is, this makes perfect sense.

 Notice that this is what occurred in that same time period (December to February).
 That is why it’s important to not only look at the indicator, but to compare this to what the stock is doing.
 A reading of 50 basically means the momentum is flat.